-Revenue from sales of software licenses sold through direct and indirect channels is recognized upon shipment of the related product, if the requirements of FASB ASC Topic 985-605, Software Revenue Recognition ("ASC 985-605") are met, including evidence of an arrangement, delivery, fixed or determinable fee, collectability and vendor specific objective evidence ("VSOE") about the fair value of the undelivered element.
+Revenue from sales of software licenses sold through direct and indirect channels is recognized upon shipment of the related product, if the requirements of FASB ASC Topic 985-605, Software Revenue Recognition ("ASC 985-605") are met, including evidence of an arrangement, delivery, fixed or determinable fee, collectability and vendor specific objective evidence ("VSOE") of the fair value of the undelivered element.
 If the requirements of ASC 985-605 are not met at the date of shipment, revenue is not recognized until such elements are known or resolved.
-Customer support services, or maintenance revenues, include post-contract support and the rights to unspecified upgrades and enhancements.
-VSOE of fair value for customer support is determined by reference to the price the customer pays for such element when sold separately; that is, the renewal rates offered to customers.
-In those instances when objective and reliable evidence of fair value exists for the undelivered items but not for the delivered items equals the total arrangement consideration less the aggregate fair value of the undelivered items.
+Revenue from customer support services, or maintenance revenue, includes post-contract support and the rights to unspecified upgrades and enhancements.
+VSOE of fair value for customer support services is determined by reference to the price the customer pays for such element when sold separately; that is, the renewal rate offered to customers.
+In those instances when objective and reliable evidence of fair value exists for the undelivered items but not for the delivered items, the residual method is used to allocate the arrangement consideration.
+Under the residual method, the amount of arrangement consideration allocated to the delivered items equals the total arrangement consideration less the aggregate fair value of the undelivered items.
 Revenue from post-contract customer support is recognized ratably over the term of the contract.
-Revenue from professional services is recognized when such services are delivered and accepted by the customer.
-When a software sales arrangement requires professional services related to significant production, modification or customization of software, or when a customer considers professional services essential to the functionality of the software product, revenue is recognized based on predetermined milestone objectives required to complete the project as those milestone objectives are deemed to be substantive in relation to the work performed.
+Revenue from professional services related to significant production, modification or customization of software, or when a customer considers professional services essential to the functionality of the software product, revenue is recognized based on predetermined milestone objectives required to complete the project, as those milestone objectives are deemed to be substantive in relation to the work performed.
 Any expected losses on contracts in progress are recorded in the period in which the losses become probable and reasonably estimable.